 Corrections are guided in how we can respond to media queries by The Privacy Act 1993, The Official Information Act 1982 and the Coroner's Act 2006.

 The Privacy Act governs requests made by individuals for access to information held by Corrections about themselves.

 The privacy officer

-We have a privacy officer who is responsible for coordinating Privacy Act requests from individuals and agents acting on their behalf.
+We have a privacy officer who is responsible for providing guidance on how Corrections responds to Privacy Act requests from individuals and agents acting on their behalf.

 The Official Information Act 1982

 The Official Information Act (OIA) applies to certain types of requests for personal information.

 More information is available from the Ministry of Justice, who are responsible for administering the Act.

 If you want to know how to lodge an OIA request with Corrections see Make a request.